-Rochelle Mayer, EdD has led NCEMCH for 28 of its 32 years and is a research professor in public policy.
-She serves as Principal Investigator for the National Action Partnership to Promote Safe Sleep (NAPPSS).
+Rochelle Mayer, EdD has led NCEMCH for 31 of its 35 years and is a research professor in public policy.
 Recently, she served as editor of Educating Children for Democracy, the professional journal of the International Step by Step Association, and as program evaluator for the Center for Intercultural Education and Development at GU.
 She was co-director of the Commonwealth Fund Project on Pediatric Care Linkages for Developmental Services (2004–2006).
 She served as Principal Investigator of the National Consortium to Advance Education and Public Policy Development in Maternal and Child Health (1996–2002) and the National Education and Information Project (1990–1996), spearheading national program initiatives.
 She is the recipient of the Administrator’s Special Citation, HRSA’s highest honor to a non-government employee “for building an outstanding information resource to expand knowledge in the MCH community throughout the Nation.”
 The hallmark of Dr. Mayer’s leadership has been her dedication to advancing MCH through partnership, working closely with MCHB and other organizations.
 In developing the Bright Futures guidelines, Dr. Mayer led NCEMCH in coordinating four interdisciplinary review panels consisting of over 60 organizations focused on infant, child, and adolescent health and welfare as content authors, reviewers, and supporters.

 Jeanne Anastasi, MA serves as a senior program specialist on NAPPSS and has been involved in other projects at NCEMCH for over two decades.
 Her experience includes development of materials for Bright Futures, development of online curricula on child development, and the development of parent and professional materials for the National SUID/SIDS Resource Center.
 She also has extensive experience in providing reference services for professionals and the public, including staffing the SUID/SIDS helpline where she had significant opportunities to share information and support in conversations with families, health professionals, state SIDS organizations, and state departments of health.